 property -- This verse goes with verse 4.
 This

 other side belongs to God.
-Our side of the seal is faith that proves we are
+Our side of the seal is confidence that proves to

 (217j) Sovereignty